-In the first partnership of its kind, the University of Gloucestershire is joining forces with the Cheltenham Art Gallery and Museum (CAGM) to create a new venue for the Summerfield Gallery in the heart of the town.
+In the first partnership of its kind, last night (Monday 16 July) the University of Gloucestershire and the Cheltenham Art Gallery and Museum (CAGM) signed a Memorandum of Understanding to create a new venue for the Summerfield Gallery in the heart of the town.

 Following discussion held between Dr Ben Calvert, Faculty Dean (Media, Arts and Technology) at the University and Jane Lillystone, Museum and Arts Manager, the proposals will see the CAGM host and co-curate three touring shows a year in the new gallery.

 The new Summerfield Gallery will be launched at the Clarence Street venue following the Building for a New Future redevelopment scheme, with the Art Gallery and Museum expected to re-open from Summer 2013.

 Under the terms of the agreement with Cheltenham Borough Council, which owns the Art Gallery and Museum, students will enjoy new opportunities to exhibit their work and gain valuable experience.
 Touring exhibitions previously hosted at the University’s Pittville Studios will now take place in the Summerfield Gallery at the CAGM, beginning with the Open West exhibition in 2013.

 The University received a generous grant of £60,000 from the Summerfield Trust for the refurbishment of its Gallery space at Pittville in 2006.
 When the School of Art and Design relocated from Pittville it was agreed to transfer this funding into the Art Gallery and Museum project.
 In partnership with the CAGM and Summerfield Trust, this will allow the University to continue to run high profile exhibitions and events that bring the best of Art and Design to Cheltenham.
 It will also allow for student engagement with the Gallery to expose them to high quality work, to archives and to opportunities to develop their skills.